GuildEducationInc/aws-jumpcloud/README.md

 Copyright &copy; 2018, Guild Education, Inc. All rights reserved.

-TODO: If we can open-source this, include contribution instructions and a license.
+11/15/2018: Waiting for approval to release this as open-source.
+If we do, include contribution instructions and a license here.